RoonLabs/roon-connect-stream-example/README.md

 1) the stuff passed in to `re.init()`
 2) the stuff passed to `re.play()`
+3) You may want to modify the settings logic in `lib.mjs` -- Roon extensions can export settings UI that can be set up in Roon, making configuring this program easier.
+4) Normally, the extension will save all state and configuration options to a `config.json` in the directory where it was started.
+You will need to override RoonApi.prototype.save_config/load_config if you want to change this behavior.

 You will probably want to modify the following:

 3) `const logger =`